 Developing a Reference Design for a Contemporary Linear Motor

-The members of the K-12 Engineering Design Laboratory simplified the design by replacing the armature with a permanent magnet.
+The members of the K-12 Engineering Design Laboratory simplified the design by replacing the iron armature (a temporary magnet) with a permanent magnet.
 Since the permanent magnet has a north and south pole, the two solenoids of the Charles Page engine can be replaced with a single solenoid.